 “Some people in China don't look at freedom of speech as an abstract ideal, but more as a means to an end.” —Emily Parker

-China requires foreign correspondents to obtain permission before reporting in the country and has used this as an administrative roadblock to prevent journalists from reporting on potentially sensitive topics like corruption.
-Austin Ramzy, a China reporter for Time magazine, relocated to Taiwan in early 2014 after failing to receive his accreditation and visa.
-New York Times reporter Chris Buckley was reported to have been expelled in early January 2013—an incident China's foreign ministry clarified as a visa application suspension due to improper credentials.
+Austin Ramzy, a China reporter for the New York Times, relocated to Taiwan in early 2014 after failing to receive his accreditation and visa.
+New York Times reporter Chris Buckley was reported to have been expelled in early January 2013—an incident China's foreign ministry said was a visa application suspension due to improper credentials.
 China observers were most notably shaken by the 2013 suspension of Bloomberg's China correspondent, Michael Forsythe, after Bloomberg journalists accused the news agency of withholding investigative articles for fear of reprisal from Chinese authorities.
-"Taken together, this is the Chinese government's broadest effort in decades to roll back unwelcome foreign coverage—and that raises the stakes for news organizations that are struggling to figure out how to handle China," writes Evan Osnos, a former China correspondent for the New Yorker.

 The treatment of foreign reporters has become a diplomatic issue.
 In response to the Arab Spring protests in early 2011, then Secretary of State Hillary Clinton pledged to continue U.S. efforts to weaken censorship in countries with repressive governments like China and Iran.
-In response, China warned Washington to not meddle in the internal affairs of other countries.
+In response, Beijing warned Washington to not meddle in the internal affairs of other countries.
 On a December 2013 trip to Beijing, Vice President Joe Biden pressed China publicly and privately about press freedom, directly raising the issue in talks with Chinese President Xi Jinping and meeting with U.S. journalists working in China.
-In the wake of Ramzy's denied visa, White House spokesman Jay Carney also issued a statement urging China to unblock U.S. media websites and eliminate travel restrictions on journalists.

 Circumventing the Censors